isachin-rajput/responsive-internship-webpage/README.md

-# 🎓 Internship Programs Webpage – HTML & CSS
+# 🎓 Internship Webpage – HTML & CSS

 A clean and fully responsive Internship Programs page created using **pure HTML and CSS**.
 This project displays internship cards for: